JMO3E/JMO3E/README.md

 **`✨The Runic Sorcerer✨`**

-I'm an Software Developer who likes to experiment with differents technologies and also a proactive problem solver with an analytical mind.
+I'm an Software Developer who likes to experiment with different technologies.
 <br/>

 ## 🎯 My Objetives